+General Education Requirements (44 hrs.)

+The Biblical World (6 hrs.)

+The Biblical Story

+The Christian Worldview

+The Cultural World (15 hrs.)

-English Composition I and II 6 hrs.
+English Composition I and II

-World Literature I or II 3 hrs.
+World Literature I or II

-Philosophy 3 hrs.
+Philosophy

-Humanities elective (choose one) 3 hrs.
+Humanities Elective (Choose one)

 (Any appreciation course or speech communication)

+The Social World (9 hrs.)

-American History & Politics 3 hrs.
+American History & Politics

-(U.S. History Before 1865 or Since 1865 or A m.
-Govt.)
+(U.S. History Before 1865 or Since 1865 or Amer.
+Govt)

-Western Civilization I 3 hrs.
+Western Civilization I

-Psychology 3 hrs.
+Psychology

 The Natural World (14 hrs.)

-Health and Physical Education
+Health & Physical Education

-(one hour must be physical activity)
+(must include one hour physical activity)

-Natural science and mathematics
+Natural Science and Mathematics

-(Must include at least one chemistry, biological science, or physical science course with a laboratory class, and one mathematics course MT1133 or higher, and excluding MT1123 Intermediate Algebra, MT 3133 Math for Teachers I, MT 4123 Math for Teachers II, GS 3213 Science for Teachers: K-6, and
+(Must include one science course with lab and one math

-GS 3233 Science for Teachers: 4-8.
-MT 1123 Intermediate Algebra may be required if Math ACT score is less than 19.
-The mathematics requirement may be waived if Math ACT is 28 or higher.)
+course MT 1133 or higher.
+MT 1123 Intermediate

+Algebra may be required.
+The mathematics requirement

+may be waived if Math ACT is 28 or higher)